Eswar797/Local-DS/README.md

 4. **Access the interface**:
    - The browser will automatically open at `http://127.0.0.1:7860`
    - Wait for the gallery to load (progress shown in console)
+   - Both models will analyze all images (takes ~2-3 minutes for 600 images)

 ## 🎯 Supported Categories